apigee-labs/apigee-analytics-collector/README.md

 ### References

 ##### Debug or verbose mode
-This tools comes enabled with debug module.
+This tool comes enabled with debug module.
 This is particularly useful to troubleshoot or review what the tool does behind scenes.

 To enable debug/verbose mode prefix the command with `-v` like the command below: